Internet of Things: Threat to Our Privacy?

 In the photo: Internet of Things Photo Credit: MARCUS BROWN/ FLICKR

 Among the benefits related to the Internet of Things are several applications across various fields.
 For instance, in environmental monitoring, IoT is useful when earthquakes happen; smart sensors can monitor how rifts move and can use this technology to transmit important warnings that could save lives.
+All of this raw data is processed and then put out on a website (taken from Spamzilla) for the general public to scrutinize.
 Simple floating devices positioned in the sea can send a tsunami alert to the population; a sensor positioned on the side of a volcano can predict with good results the possibility of an eruption.

 Another application of IoT is within infrastructure management: IoT in this case refers to smart homes.
 Focusing just on the environmental benefits in this context, a smart home is able to self-regulate the desired temperature.
 It might turn on or off the heat, open or close windows, and even draw the curtains.
 By doing so, this will reduce the amount of energy used and the impact on the environment.